 Indonesia: Financial management and nutrition training

-Malnutrition remains a pressing concern on Sulawesi island, Indonesia.
-Improving infant feeding practices and empowering women in farming households are key steps to improving nutrition.
-This in turn helps support healthier communities.
+Malnutrition remains a concern on the island of Sulawesi in Indonesia.
+Improving infant feeding practices and empowering women in farming households are essential steps towards better nutrition and healthier communities.

 The Financial Management & Nutrition Training project addresses malnutrition and financial management gaps in Sulawesi, a key patchouli-producing region, where there is a particular need for investment in infant and young child feeding practices.